InformedPowerPlatform/license-assignment-accelerator/README.md

 ## Installation and Setup

-* Download the latest solution file from the [Releases](https://github.com/InformedPowerPlatform/license-assignment-accelerator/releases) page
+* Download the latest solution files from the [Releases](https://github.com/InformedPowerPlatform/license-assignment-accelerator/releases) page.
+For Initial install, there are 2 solution files
+  * Install 1st: LicenseAssignment_x_x_x_x.zip
-* Install to your Power Platform environment
+  * Install 2nd: LicenseAssignmentPAFlowsOnly_x_x_x_x.zip
+  * To ensure a correct install, Publish All Customizations after importing both solutions

+## Configure Cloud Flows

-* Open the Solution in the PP Maker Site
+* Open the ***LicenseAssignmentPAFlowsOnly*** Solution in the PP Maker Site
 * Navigate to the Cloud Flows section and manually run the flow titled ***MSFTPP.PA.Settings.InitialLoad***
   * This will set up 4 levels of Reminders for contract expiration notifications.
 These can be later modified to your liking by selecting the License Admin Settings area in the Model-driven app.
 * There is a child flow that gathers the members of a team into a list usable by the Outlook action.
 You will need to open this flow for editing and save it so that it will be in a ***Published*** state.
   * MSFTPP.PA.ChildFlow.GetTeamMemberEmails
+* There is an Environment Variable called ***NotificationFromAddress*** that will need to be updated
+  * Set this value to an email box that can send internal notification.
+The AD user selected when the related connection reference for Outlook was created on install will need access to send as from this mailbox.
+    * Example 1: If you used service_account@youremail.com as the login, and notifications@youremail.com as the FROM address, the service_account@youremail.com will need send as rights to the notifications@youremail.com mailbox in Microsoft 365 Exchange.
+    * Example 2: If you used service_account@youremail.com as the login, set the environment variable to service_account@youremail.com as well.
 * There are 2 Cloud flows that are turned OFF by default that will need to be turned ON if you wish to use the notification features related to contract expiry and license counts.
-You will need to edit each one and update the Outlook action that sends the email at the end of the flow to update the ***FROM*** address.
+You will need to edit each one to turn the Cloud Flow ON.
+Double check the ***FROM*** email address is set to the environment variable above.
   * MSFTPP.PA.ContractLines.Scheduled.CheckLicenseCount
   * MSFTPP.PA.Contract.Schedule.CheckForReminder

+## Configure Data

 * From the Apps navigation in the Power Apps maker tool, Open the **License Contracts** Model-Driven app
 * Navigate to the Admin Grouping and select the **License Cost Centers** table